tehfenix/unifi-backup/README.md

 # unifi-backup
 Sets up AWS to receive backups to S3.
+This is a first working draft, I'm really open to pull requests for improvements.

 ## Defaults
 In *variables.tf* the deafult region is set to **eu-west-2** (London).